dolthub/docs/content/reference/sql/replication.md

 ### Auto-fetching

-Dolt supports auto-fetching branches on demand for read replication in certain circumstatnces:
+Dolt supports auto-fetching branches on demand for read replication in certain circumstances:

-1) Clients that connect to a missing branch:
+1. Clients that connect to a missing branch:

 `mysql://127.0.0.1:3306/mydb/feature-branch`

-2) `USE`ing a missing branch:
+2. `USE`ing a missing branch:

 `USE \`mydb/feature-branch\``